kzrnm/Competitive.IO/README.md

 ## License

 This library is under the MIT License.
-However, when you use this library in submits of competitive programing, you can use the library under [the CC0 Lisence](https://creativecommons.org/publicdomain/zero/1.0/).
+However, when you use this library in submissions of competitive programing, you can use the library under [the CC0 Lisence](https://creativecommons.org/publicdomain/zero/1.0/).